 Well, the AK-III is the model for you.

 It has many of the same great design elements of the AK-I and AK-II above, but comes with extra parts and features that make it a combo tufting gun.
+That means it can do both cut and loop pile.

 Although this model is relatively easy to use, there is one big caveat.
 This is an industrial-grade pneumatic tufting gun, so to use it you’ll need some kind of compressed air system.
+Personally I recommend this one, but there are plenty of other options out there.

 That alone will likely add to your setup costs enormously, and the tufting gun itself is one of the priciest on the market.
+However, it’s also the only high pile tufting machine I’d recommend for most people.
+Get that retro shag feeling!

 Still, it can be a great investment for the truly dedicated tufter with a large budget.
 Buy it on Etsy at the link below, or from Tuft the World with the discount code TINY.